Use the route planner to manually calculate and compare routes through a network.

 You can compare routes between different networks, for example to see the effect of edits.

-- The route planner will calculate the same origin–destination route for each selected network
+- The route planner calculates the same origin–destination route for each selected network.
+Compare the routes and travel times shown on the map.

 This is useful for: